-"Short-term facility" means a facility licensed by the department of health and certified by the department of social and health services under RCW 71.24.035 which has been designed to assess, diagnose, and treat individuals experiencing an acute crisis without the use of long-term hospitalization.
+"Short-term facility" means a facility licensed and certified by the department of health under RCW 71.24.035 which has been designed to assess, diagnose, and treat individuals experiencing an acute crisis without the use of long-term hospitalization.
 Length of stay in a short-term facility is less than fourteen days from the day of admission.

-"State minimum standards" means minimum requirements established by rules adopted by the secretary of the department and necessary to implement this chapter for delivery of behavioral health services.
+"State minimum standards" means minimum requirements established by rules adopted by the secretary and necessary to implement this chapter for delivery of behavioral health services.